ARM-software/SCP-firmware/module/transport/doc/transport.md

 The transport module defines the signal interface which must be implemented by the module so that it can be notified on receiving a message.

+## Fast Channel Messages

+A driver that supports Fast channels communication is required in order to use this feature.
+Also the client module must implement a function that should be used as callback for a particular fast channel.
+This fast channel needs to be provided to the driver via the transport module's Fast Channels interface.

 # Configuration Example